bsuriyakuts/bsuriyakuts/README.md

 - Full stack developer
 - Implemented the algorithms and API to fetch social media posts

-**Project Name: ProNotate**
+**Project Name: Annotation Tool**

-**Project Description:** ProNotate is a web-based and collaborative data labelling platform for enterprises to meet industry’s requirement in training expert machine learning applications.
-ProNotate supports on-premise data or hosted data, and also allows dynamic labelling in the UI to assist analysts to train expert machine learning applications.
+**Project Description:** Annotation Tool is a web-based and collaborative data labelling platform for enterprises to meet industry’s requirement in training expert machine learning applications.
+It supports on-premise data or hosted data, and also allows dynamic labelling in the UI to assist analysts to train expert machine learning applications.
 Our team developed the image classification and segmentation , text, and video annotation, which allows users to build effective Machine Learning datasets.

 **Technologies Used:** React JS, Java, Drop Wizard, MySQL, JSON